Academic conference: Infrastructure

 Increasing numbers of amplified conferences are being provided which exploit the potential of WiFi networks and mobile devices in order to enable remote participants to contribute to discussions and listen to ideas.

-Advanced technology for meeting with any yet unknown person in a conference is performed by active RFID that may indicate wilfully identified and relatively located upon approach via electronic tags.
+Advanced technology for meeting with any yet unknown person in a conference is performed by active RFID that may indicate willfully identified and relatively located upon approach via electronic tags.

 Organization

 Conferences are usually organized either by a scientific society or by a group of researchers with a common interest.
 Larger meetings may be handled on behalf of the scientific society by a Professional Conference Organiser or PCO.

 The meeting is announced by way of a Call For Papers (CFP) or a Call For Abstracts, which is sent to prospective presenters and explains how to submit their abstracts or papers.
-It describes the broad theme and lists the meeting's topics and formalities such as what kind of abstract (summary) or paper has to be submitted, to whom, and by what deadline.
-A CFP is usually distributed using a mailing list or on specialized online services.
-Contributions are usually submitted using an online abstract or paper management service.
+It describes the broad theme and lists the meeting's topics and formalities such as what kind of abstract or paper has to be submitted, to whom, and by what deadline.
+A CFP is usually distributed using a mailing list or on specialized online services such as Call for Papers (CFPs) Index.
+Contributions are usually submitted using an online abstract or paper management service such as Submit A Manuscript or Conference Submission system.

-Increasingly, there has been a call for more sustainable academic conferencing, as flying to and consumption at conferences is one of the largest components of an academics environmental footprint.
-However, few conferences have enacted practices to reduce their environmental impact, despite guidelines being widely available.
-An analysis of academic conferences taking place in 2016, showed that only 4% of 116 conferences sampled offered carbon offset options and only 9% of these conferences implemented any form of action to their reduce environmental impact.

 Predatory conferences

 Predatory conferences or predatory meetings are meetings set up to appear as legitimate scientific conferences but which are exploitative as they do not provide proper editorial control over presentations, and advertising can include claims of involvement of prominent academics who are, in fact, uninvolved.
 They are an expansion of the predatory publishing business model, which involves the creation of academic publications built around an exploitative business model that generally involves charging publication fees to authors without providing the editorial and publishing services associated with legitimate journals.
-BIT Life Sciences and SCIgen § In conferences are some of the conferences labeled as predatory.
+BIT Life Sciences and SCIgen are some of the conferences labeled as predatory.

 Environmental impact

 Academic conferences are criticized for being environmentally unfriendly, due to the amount of airplane traffic generated by them.
 A correspondence on Nature.com points out the "paradox of needing to fly to conferences" despite increased calls for sustainability by environmental scientists.
-The academic community's Carbon footprint is comprised in large parts by emissions caused by air travel.
+The academic community's carbon footprint is comprised in large parts by emissions caused by air travel.
+Few conferences enacted practices to reduce their environmental impact by 2017, despite guidelines being widely available: An analysis of academic conferences taking place in 2016 showed that only 4% of 116 conferences sampled offered carbon offset options and only 9% of these conferences implemented any form of action to their reduce environmental impact.
+More conferences included the use of teleconferencing after the COVID-19 pandemic.